graphql/graphql-spec/spec/Section 2 -- Language.md

 Non-significant comma characters ensure that the absence or presence of a comma does not meaningfully alter the interpreted syntax of the document, as this can be a common user-error in other languages.
-It also allows for the stylistic use of either trailing commas or line-terminators as list delimiters which are both often desired for legibility and maintainability of source code.
+It also allows for the stylistic use of either trailing commas or line terminators as list delimiters which are both often desired for legibility and maintainability of source code.